How to Choose the Best Hardshell Jacket

 Specific Attributes of Hardshell Jackets

 Once you have narrowed down the field a bit by considering our intended use and price range, the final deciding factor will probably be an individual jacket's specific attributes.
 See our main Hardshell Jacket Review for details on specific attributes.

 The Hood Trick

-Preserving a hardshell’s DWR coating and the integrity of its face fabric is paramount to keeping you warm and dry.
+Preserving the DWR coating and the integrity of its face fabric is paramount to keeping you warm and dry.
 Store the jacket rolled up in its hood whenever you aren't wearing it.
-How: 1) lay the jacket down on a clean surface or drape the shoulder area over one of your arms, 2) fold the jacket’s arms in across the chest, 3) fold the sides of the torso in so that the jacket is roughly in thirds, 4) roll it up and tuck it into the hood.
+How: 1) lay it down on a clean surface or drape the shoulder area over one of your arms, 2) fold its arms in across the chest, 3) fold the sides of the torso in so that it is roughly in thirds, 4) roll it up and tuck it into the hood.
 This minimizes the area that contacts the dirt and grime on the inside of your pack or duffel bag, and rolling any fabric is better than stuffing it because it creates fewer creases.

 The Sleeping Bag Trick

-Wrap the bottom of your sleeping bag in your hardshell to prevent it from getting wet from condensation absorbed from the tent wall.
-How: close the jacket's front zipper, tuck the hood and arms inside, and slide the jacket over the foot of the bag.
+Wrap the bottom of your sleeping bag in your hardshell jacket to prevent it from getting wet from condensation absorbed from the tent wall.
+How: close the front zipper, tuck the hood and arms inside, and slide it over the foot of the bag.
 This prevents condensation (on the inner wall of the tent) from getting your bag wet.
 It's more important with down bags than synthetic, and don't do it if your jacket is wet.
-Keep the jacket's arms out and open the pit zips slightly if you find that the jacket isn't breathing enough.
+Keep the arms out and open the pit zips slightly if you find that it isn't breathing enough.